TrueCrypt: Operation Satyagraha

 In July 2008, several TrueCrypt-secured hard drives were seized from Brazilian banker Daniel Dantas, who was suspected of financial crimes.
 The Brazilian National Institute of Criminology (INC) tried unsuccessfully for five months to obtain access to his files on the TrueCrypt-protected disks.
-They enlisted the help of the FBI, who used dictionary attacks against Dantas' disks for over 12 months, but were still unable to decrypt them.
+They enlisted the help of the Federal Bureau of Investigation, who used dictionary attacks against Dantas' disks for over 12 months, but were still unable to decrypt them.

 United States v.
 John Doe

-In 2012 the United States 11th Circuit Court of Appeals ruled that a John Doe TrueCrypt user could not be compelled to decrypt several of his hard drives.
+In 2012 the United States Court of Appeals for the Eleventh Circuit ruled that a John Doe TrueCrypt user could not be compelled to decrypt several of his hard drives.
 The court's ruling noted that FBI forensic examiners were unable to get past TrueCrypt's encryption (and therefore were unable to access the data) unless Doe either decrypted the drives or gave the FBI the password, and the court then ruled that Doe's Fifth Amendment right to remain silent legally prevented the Government from making them do so.